Hyperseeker/arrows.css/README.md

   *no SVG, image, or JS overhead*
 * works for eight directions
   *North + East + South + West + NE / NW / SE / SW*
 * can be positioned before or after the element
+  *defaults to after the element if no positioning is declared via classes*
 * animated in direction of the arrow on `:hover` and `:focus` by default
 * diagonal arrows animation movement is adjusted
   *no overmovement compared to orthogonal arrows*